ishant721/SAFAR_SMART/README.md

 This modular agent-based architecture ensures that each aspect of trip planning is handled by a specialized AI, leading to highly detailed, accurate, and personalized travel itineraries.

+## Payment System

+SafarSmart includes a payment system that allows users to add money to their wallets and use it to pay for itinerary generation.
+The payment system is built using Razorpay.

+### Features

+-   **Add Money to Wallet:** Users can add money to their wallets using Razorpay.
+-   **Pay for Itineraries:** Users can use their wallet balance to pay for itinerary generation after they have exhausted their free quota.
+-   **Payment History:** Users can view their payment history on their profile page.

+### Implementation Details

+-   **Backend:** The payment system is implemented in the `payments` app.
+It includes models for storing payment information, views for handling payment requests, and URLs for routing payment-related requests.
+-   **Frontend:** The payment-related pages are located in the `payments/templates/payments` directory.
+The user profile page is updated to display the wallet balance and provide an option to add money.
+-   **Payment Gateway:** Razorpay is used as the payment gateway.
+The Razorpay API keys are stored in environment variables.

 ## Technologies Used

 -   **Backend:** Python, Django
 -   **Database:** SQLite (default, can be configured for PostgreSQL, MySQL, etc.)
 -   **Frontend:** HTML, CSS, JavaScript
 -   **AI Integration:** Langchain, LangGraph
+-   **Payment Gateway:** Razorpay

 ## Installation